Water Extraction in Sandy Springs, GA

 Below-grade spaces are where North Fulton homes flood most.
 Heavy Atlanta-area rain saturates the soil, water finds foundation cracks, and an overwhelmed sump pump can't keep up, leaving basements in Sandy Springs, Roswell, and Dunwoody underwater.

-Because these areas stay damp, the vetted partner monitors psychrometric readings until the space is verified dry.
+Because these areas stay damp, the contractor monitors psychrometric readings until the space is verified dry.
 To lower future risk, see our guide on how to prevent basement flooding in Atlanta.

 How much does water extraction cost in the Atlanta area?